DerryAlex/gomoku.zig/README.md

 Simply combine the shape in four directions to get an evaluation.
 For example, score("two" + "open three" + "none" + "none") = score("two") + score("open three"), score("open three" + "open three" + "none" + "none") = special_score("open three" + "open three").

-NOTE: This method cannot handle false forbidden moves and it ignores the influence of pieces outside the union jack area.
+NOTE: This method cannot handle false forbidden moves and it ignores pieces outside the union jack area.
 To deal with forbidden moves, recursion is needed(as what `renju.zig` does).
 For the latter drawback, see the following example:

 ```
 ○┼┼┼┼
-┼●○┼▲
+┼●○┼┼
 ┼┼●○●
-┼┼┼●┼
+┼┼┼●▲
 ┼┼┼┼┼
 ```